ulfschneider/ulf.website/content/posts/articles/2016-04-23-pocket-git-guide.md

 If you want to create a new branch to retain commits you create, you may do so (now or later) by using -b with the checkout command again.
 Example:

-  git checkout -b &lt;new-branch-name>
+  git checkout -b <new-branch-name>

 HEAD is now at c04ff32...
-New image for git committing over time</pre>
+New image for git committing over time{% endhighlight %}

 Another way to use `git checkout` is to use it for files.